DiaLeor/linear-regression/README.txt

     - Variance Explained - the standard deviation squared

-    - There are Two Regression Lines -
+    - There are Two Regression Lines - regression lines differ depending on expectations computed for a given y or given x

 --- Directory: intro_to_regression/plots ---
 - listed in order of appearance